alirezasaremi.com logo

 Next.js

 The big idea is simple: in Next.js 16, caching becomes explicit.
 Your code is dynamic by default, and you choose what should be cached.
+At the end, I'll give you a guideline to use th proper caching system in different situations.

 Table of Contents